arianecrestani/Travel-App/README.md

 - `npm install`
 - `npm run build-dev`
 - `npm run start` to server
-- this app runs on 8000
+- this app runs on port 8000
 - `npm run test` to make testing with jest

  ##### I also used Webpack to manage the dependencies